-U.S. government programs focus on increasing access to key services to help prevent transmission and contain expansion of both TB and HIV.
-USAID supports activities that improve the delivery of prevention, care and treatment services for TB; enhance the capacities of institutions to address MDR TB; and develop systems to strengthen the diagnosis of MDR TB and improve infection control practices.
-USAID works with health officials to expand use of patient-centered outpatient treatment approaches.
-USAID also helps health providers, communities, and patients to understand and address the treatment and care of TB and MDR TB.
-To address the spread of HIV/AIDS, USAID activities align with Global Fund efforts to increase support for outreach to most-at-risk populations to promote preventive behaviors and support referrals to key services.
+U.S. Government programs focus on increasing access to key services to help prevent transmission and contain expansion of TB.
+USAID supports activities that improve the delivery of prevention, care and treatment services for TB; enhance the capacity of institutions to address drug-resistant TB; and develop systems to strengthen the diagnosis of drug-resistant TB and improve infection control practices.
+USAID partners with health officials to expand use of patient-centered outpatient treatment approaches.
+USAID also helps health providers, communities, and patients to understand and address the treatment and care of TB and drug-resistant TB and provide social support to patients to complete the lengthy treatment.

 Additionally, through the Establishing a Health Information System (HIS) for Uzbekistan program, USAID assists the Ministry of Health in implementing an electronic health management system to meet the information needs of different policy and management levels and to achieve better health system outcomes through improved measurement and monitoring of health system performance.
 In turn, it will further improve the results of USAID health sector assistance, including ongoing TB programs.

 - In 2019, USAID provided infection control technical assistance to 11 TB hospitals in seven regions serving a population of 15 million people and expanded Quality Management Systems (QMS) to 50 TB laboratories and trained lab staff abroad and in-country on the best practices of diagnostic methods.

 - To support the introduction of new anti-TB drugs and shorten treatment regimens, USAID supported the Ministry of Health in implementing an active drug safety monitoring (aDSM) system including aDSM national guidelines, standard operating procedures, and training modules.